Understanding The Causes And Treatment Options For A Dent In Your Head

 Treatment Options for a Dent in Your Head

 When it comes to treating a dent in your head, there are several options available depending on the cause and severity of the deformity.
-Let’s explore three common treatment methods: surgical correction, filling or implant, and monitoring and observation.
+Let’s explore three common methods: surgical correction, filling or implant, and monitoring and observation.

 Surgical Correction